-It is likely that you will not be the only employee in your workplace in this situation.
+If the provision of PPE is an ongoing concern, it is likely that you will not be the only employee in your workplace in this situation.
 You should seek to organise collectively in your workplace (an employee's greatest strength is in numbers), and immediately engage your trade union representative.

 You could draft a letter/email to your manager quoting the legislation outlines above or speak to your employer about your concerns.
 You can explicitly tell them they are breaching your right to PPE and a safe workplace.
 Again, collective correspondence is likely to be more powerful than correspondence sent from an individual.

-Basic duty of care
+Ongoing basic duty of care